benjaminingreens/site/content.md

 ## Monday 25th August 2025

 **17:40**
-Midwife is happy with the vital signs and has said she'll administer it after checking with the doctor
+Midwife is happy with the vital signs and has said she'll administer the hormones after checking with the doctor

 **17:25**
 Dinner served